griptape-ai/griptape-nodes-directory/README.md

 ### 🖼️ Image

-- **[Annotate](https://github.com/griptape-ai/griptape-nodes-library-annotate)** - Annotate images using drawings, arrows, text, and shapes.
+- **[Annotate](https://github.com/griptape-ai/griptape-nodes-library-annotate)** - A Griptape Nodes library for drawing directly on images — no external tools required.
+Add paint strokes, labels, arrows, boxes, and ellipses right inside your workflow, then pass the result downstream to any node that accepts an image.

   <p align="right"><a href="https://nodes.griptape.ai/#library-management?git=https://github.com/griptape-ai/griptape-nodes-library-annotate"><img src="images/add_to_griptape_nodes.png" width="150" alt="Add to Griptape Nodes"></a></p>